What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 Tailor your knowledge base to your specific needs, and integrate it seamlessly into your website or other digital platforms.
 It makes it easy for users to access the information they need, no matter where they are or what device they are using.

-We have created a step-wise guide on how to design and structure an effective knowledge base.
+We have created a step-wise guide on how to design and structure a custom knowledge base effectively.
 Irrespective of the industry you belong to and the size of your business, having a knowledge base is a big asset for your employees as well as customers.

 What is a Knowledge Base: Definition